leobarone/IPSA_USP_EADA_2017/README.md

 Again, before you start, download the shortened version (Brazil only) we prepared for the laboratories [here] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_2011_eng_BR.dta).

 Note: I had planned to use the 2015 Latinobarometer instead of the 2011.
 However, there were some changes in the data available (for example, age is not an Integer, but an Ordinal variable) and I decided to go back to the 2011 dataset.
 If you find "2015" somewhere in the tutorials (and you probably will), please, read 2011.
 If you want to use the 2015, I encourage you, as long as you don't mind adapting the laboratories by yourself.
-I left the datasets ([2015, Brazil only] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_2015_eng_BR.dta) and questionaires ([english] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_Questionnaire_2015_Eng.pdf); [spanish] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_Cuestionario_2015_Esp.pdf)) in available.
+I left the datasets ([2015, Brazil only] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_2015_eng_BR.dta)) and questionaires ([english] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_Questionnaire_2015_Eng.pdf); [spanish] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_Cuestionario_2015_Esp.pdf)) available.

 ### Links to the laboratories